coursera/courier/scala/fixture/README.md

 ```

-The most local way to fix our generator erros is to override the `createdAt` field value for a single generator:
+The most local way to fix our generator errors is to override the `createdAt` field value for a single generator:
 ```
 val coercer = new DateTimeCoercer()